 The Jura E6 moves this on slightly by having the milk outlet next to the coffee outlet, thereby removing the need to move the cup.
 But we still have a 2-stage method for milky drinks, as we manually open the tap for milk, then close the tap, which initiates the coffee pour.
 The machine is programmable for drink levels though, and the obvious improvement over the C series is the lovely TFT display, which conveys all the important information to the user – it has a total of 6 buttons (3 either side) set up to offer espresso, black coffee, cappuccino and milk at the touch of a button.
 Below this are two buttons - one on the left to access programming and maintenance, and one on the right to access the next page of the display, where more drinks can be found (a total of 7 specialities are available on the E6, and 12 on the E8).

 Moving up again then, we have the Jura E8 (revised in early 2019 - lookout for fluted water tank, deeper chrome tray and the newer S8 milk frother to make sure you are getting the latest incarnation) and here we are given the true "one-touch" cappuccino or macchiato or flat white, where the volume of milk, the strength and volume of coffee are all programmed to a single button press and can be adjusted by the user on a per drink basis or permanently altered to the desired levels on the button.

 At the time of writing, a brand new machine - the Jura S8 has just been released, and if it were my money, this would be the machine I would choose.
 Using the E series chassis and loading it up with technology - an integrated "4.3” high-resolution colour touchscreen display, detailing and finish from the flagship machines makes this little Jura the one to beat, in my humble opinion, its like a mini Z8 for under £1500.

-Jura J line
+Jura J line (now discontinued)